 Daily; Memorial Day through Labor Day Weekends in September

 For such a common fish, the flounder (Pleuronectes americanus) can be surprisingly difficult to find.
-Its flat body and ability to change color makes it hard to spot on the ocean floor – the better to fool unsuspecting prey and hide from predators.
+Its flat body and ability to change color make it hard to spot on the ocean floor – the better to fool unsuspecting prey and hide from predators.
 Come try it out at our flounder find.

 Proudly Sponsored by: